NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Conclusion

 The NPS score is a mere number unless you break it down and assess the parts.
-You can use NPS analysis to identify gaps in your product and customer service and take steps to fill them.
-You can also identify the most valuable attributes of your product and ensure they are maintained.
+Using NPS analysis, you can find gaps in your product and customer service and take steps to close those gaps.
+You can also identify the best attributes of your product and always maintain them.

 Want to get started with NPS analysis?
 Get a Userpilot demo and see how you can improve user sentiment about your product.